Inzhenerka/docs.getdbt.tech/website/docs/docs/deploy/ci-jobs.md

 ### Prerequisites

 - You have a <Constant name="cloud" /> account.
-- For the [Concurrent CI checks](/docs/deploy/continuous-integration#concurrent-ci-checks) and [Smart cancellation of stale builds](/docs/deploy/continuous-integration#smart-cancellation) features, your <Constant name="cloud" /> account must be on the [Starter, Enterprise, or Enterprise Plus plan](https://www.getdbt.com/pricing/).
+- For the [Concurrent CI checks](/docs/deploy/continuous-integration#concurrent-ci-checks) and [Smart cancellation of stale builds](/docs/deploy/continuous-integration#smart-cancellation) features, your <Constant name="cloud" /> account must be on the [Starter, Enterprise, or Enterprise+ plan](https://www.getdbt.com/pricing/).

 1. Set up a CI job with the [Create Job](/dbt-cloud/api-v2#/operations/Create%20Job) API endpoint using `"job_type": ci` or from the [dbt Cloud UI](#set-up-ci-jobs).